-The logical edits produced eight recipient categories for HHP (Home Healthcare Paid Independents) and eight recipient categories for HHA (Home Healthcare Agency) for events with missing data.
-Expenditures were imputed through separate predictive mean matching or hot-deck imputations for each of the eight recipient categories.
-The donor pool in these imputations includes events with complete expenditures from the HC for HHP or the MPC for HHA.

-The donor pool included "free events" because, in some instances, providers are not paid for their services.
-These events represent charity care, bad debt, provider failure to bill, and third party payer restrictions on reimbursement in certain circumstances.
-(This does not include MPCELIG=3 (informal) events.
-As stated previously, home health care provided by friends, family, or volunteers (informal, MPCELIG=3) was assumed not to have expenditures associated with it and was not included in any imputation process.)
+Expenditures were imputed using a predictive mean matching method.
+The donor pool in these imputations includes events with complete expenditures from the HC for HHP and restricted to the MPC for HHA.
+As stated previously, home health care provided by friends, family, or volunteers (informal, MPCELIG = 3) was assumed not to have expenditures associated with it and was not included in any imputation process.